 A frame designed with diamond painting in mind.
 Its mounting is set back from the glass to allow enough room for the protruding diamonds to fit.

 This deep-set, shadow box frame offers plenty of room to mount a diamond painting.
 It is available in 3 different colors and multiple sizes.
 Therefore, allowing you to make the best choice when it comes to fit and color to complement your art.

-These canvas panels are great for mounting a diamond painting on.
-This multipack offers different sizes and plenty of panels for your all your future paintings.
+These canvas panels while designed to be painted on are great for mounting a diamond painting.
+This multipack offers different sizes and plenty of panels for all your future paintings.

-Another option is to mount directly onto.
+Another option is to mount your diamond painting directly onto a canvas.
 These stretched canvases, add more dimension than the panels above.